 I often hear leaders, particularly younger ones, complaining about their lack of control in various situations.
 “If only the sales department reported to me, I could consistently hit my budget,” they lament.
 Or, “If the production department reported to me, I would not have run out of inventory!”

 Aspiring leaders would do well to stop focusing on control and figure out how to expand their influence.
-Here are four ways you can become a person of influence, no matter where you are in the organization:
+Here are four ways you can become a person of influence, no matter your position in your organization:

-Yes, it would be nice if the whole world stood ready to do our bidding.
-But for most of us, tyranny is not an option.
-If we are going to make a difference, we are going to have to sharpen our leadership skills and get better at wielding our influence.
-Everyday is an opportunity to get better at this important skill.
+Sure, it would be easier if the whole world stood ready to do our bidding.
+But that’s not an option, nor is it really even desirable.
+If we’re going to make a difference, we are going to have to sharpen our leadership skills and get better at wielding our influence.